 Squarespace, Wix, or WordPress: Which is Best?
 [2018 Guide]

 Our advancing technology offers advantages, but also disadvantages.
 It brings powerful software to help automate your business—alongside the added headaches of finding the right option for your organization.
 Website platforms, much like other types of software, are available in abundance.
 Some of your options will bring great results, but others may lead to challenges down the road.
 Want to make the right decision?
 Utilize this guide and your business will have an excellent foundation to build from.
 There are, of course, far too many website editors or content management systems (CMS) to cover them all in depth, so we will be focusing on three of the most popular options: Squarespace, Wix, and WordPress.
 Our goal is that you leave with the facts you need to make an informed decision.
-For complete transparency, here at CP Solutions we development custom WordPress sites for our customers.
+For complete transparency, here at CP Solutions we develop custom WordPress sites for our customers.
 However, this does not mean we will solely recommend WordPress for all clients—every situation is different so will do our best to maintain an unbiased approach.
 Since not all website builders/developers are the same – we chose to highlight the options in the table below that reflect the most common questions that we get regarding each builder.

 Defining Each Website Platform

 Before we get into dissecting the pros and cons, let’s briefly take a closer look at the history and defining characteristics of each platform, so that we can understand each a little better.
 First Up: Squarespace.

 Founded in Anthony Casalena’s dorm room in 2003 at the University of Maryland, Squarespace has since grown to employ nearly 1,000 talented people and has helped launch millions of websites.
 You may recognize Squarespace’s name through the commercials airing on television, during podcasts, and even the Super Bowl.
 They are becoming a go-to option for many businesses, both big and small.